Aeroflot fleet: History

 In the first half of 2014, Sukhoi began to replace Aeroflot's "light" aircraft by "full" versions.
 The last "full" version was delivered in June 2014; "light" aircraft are operated by other Russian airlines.

 In 2015, the company expanded its fleet with three Boeing 777-300ERs, six 737-800s and four Sukhoi Superjets; and retired five Ilyushin Il-96s.
-During the 2015 Paris Air Show, Aeroflot cancelled an order for 22 Boeing 787 Dreamliners.
+During the 2015 Paris Air Show, Aeroflot cancelled an order for 22 787 Dreamliners.
 In mid 2016, a deal for a further 10 leased Sukhoi Superjets was announced.
 In November 2016, Aeroflot cancelled eight Airbus A350-800s from an order including these aircraft and 14 A350-900s, and also announced that its cancelled Boeing 787 order would be transferred to Rostec subsidiary Avia Capital Services.

 Aeroflot placed an order for 20 Sukhoi Superjet 100s in July 2017 during the MAKS Air Show.
 One month later, the airliner then approved plans to purchase additional 6 new Boeing 777-300ER to significantly strengthen the long-haul capabilities of its fleet, with deliveries of the aircraft scheduled from 2Q 2018 to 1Q 2019.
 This is followed by another order of 100 Sukhoi Superjet 100 planes, made on 10 September 2018.
 In addition to the orders, Aeroflot started to phase out its Airbus A330s in October 2019, in anticipation of bringing the Airbus A350s into service.
 A few months later, Aeroflot took in its first Airbus A350 XWB, being the first airline in the CIS and Eastern Europe to do so.

 After sanctions as a result of the Russian invasion of Ukraine, aircraft leasing firms such as AerCap, Avolon and BOC Aviation terminated leases of Aeroflot's fleet.
 In September 2023, Aeroflot paid $645 million to acquire 17 aircraft and five spare jet engines that were leased to Aeroflot and owned by AerCap and were stranded in Russia upon the Russian invasion of Ukraine.

 As of July 2022, Aeroflot ended its own Sukhoi Superjet 100 operations as these had all gradually been transferred to subsidiary Rossiya Airlines.